microsoft/vscode-cmake-tools/docs/kits.md

 `environmentSetupScript`

 > The absolute path to a script that modifies/adds environment variables for the kit.
 Uses `call` on Windows and `source` in `bash` otherwise.

+`description`

+> A short description of the kit, which will appear next to its name in the selection menu.

 ## Next steps